as part of an international chorus of nearly 300 members.

 Click here to view the full article.

 Susan Janton, left, Joerg Graf, Xiaomei Cong, and Kendra Maas, at the Microbial Analysis, Resources and Services lab.
-(Peter Morenus/UConn Photo)
+(Peter Morenus/UConn Photo)was profiled in the CLAS news section online.

 December 2, 2015